 Comply with applicable requirements in ASHRAE 62.1, Section 4 - "Outdoor Air Quality"; Section 5 - "Systems and Equipment"; and Section 7 - "Construction and Startup."

-Comply with ASHRAE 52.1 for arrestance and ASHRAE 52.2 for MERV for methods of testing and rating air-filter units.
+Comply with ASHRAE 52.2 for MERV for methods of testing and rating air-filter units.

 Comply with NFPA 90A and NFPA 90B.